 Attend a Cooking Class

 Vietnamese food is amazing but trust me, learning how to cook it is even better.
-Joining a cooking class in Hanoi is something I definitely recommend doing.
+Joining a cooking class in Hanoi is something I definitely recommend doing and is one of our best Vietnam Travel Tips.
 Most classes also incorporate market tours, allowing you a glimpse into the local life and culture.
 If you’re interested to do this, you can check Cookly, a website that has cooking classes which you can easily book online.
 Personally, whenever I miss Vietnam, I find myself trying to recreate those mouthwatering spring rolls and a bowl of Pho!

 Sightsee Around the Ho Chi Minh Mausoleum